Skip to content

 A woman sitting in front of a computer looks pensively as she plans multichannel donor outreach.

-Donors have different preferences for how they like to engage with nonprofit organizations.
+For nonprofit organizations looking to increase the sophistication and efficacy of their fundraising practices, one important thing to remember is that donors have different preferences for how they like to engage with the causes they support.
 For instance, some donors may prefer receiving email updates, while others may enjoy receiving handwritten letters in the mail.
-By reaching out to supporters through a variety of communication channels, including email, social media, online ads, and direct mail, you can cater to these preferences and maximize your fundraising potential.
+By reaching out to supporters through a variety of communication channels, including email, social media, online ads, and direct mail, you can cater to these preferences, give supporters the best experience possible, and maximize your fundraising potential.

 What is multichannel donor outreach?